Barrymoonshine/members-only-client/README.md

 ClubLand is an exclusive club house in which anyone can view posts, but only logged in users can create posts.
 To see who created the posts users must answer a riddle to qualify for membership status (answer: friend), and all users can sign up for admin permissions to delete posts.

-This app was built using React and is the client for the server which was also built as part of this project, and can be found [here](https://github.com/Barrymoonshine/members-only).
+This app was built using TypeScript and React and is the client for the server which was also built as part of this project, and can be found [here](https://github.com/Barrymoonshine/members-only).

 Hosted and deployed on Vercel.